-Western Gallery's portable collection focuses on works on paper, primarily 19th and 20th century prints and drawings by North American, European and Japanese artists.
-Other collections include a small collection of paintings by Northwest artists, a group of South-east Asian ceramics, small-scale sculptures, and a study collection of representative chairs by international 20th century designers.
+Western’s Campus Sculpture Collection is nationally renowned, with important works by distinguished American and European sculptors of the late 20th century to the present.
+The collection American Works on Paper complements the sculpture collection with a strong survey of American artists of the post-war era.
+The Leese collection further extends the scope with 19th and 20th century prints and drawings by North American, European and Japanese artists.
+Other collections include a small selection of paintings by Northwest artists, a group of South-east Asian ceramics, small-scale sculptures, and a study collection of representative chairs by international 20th century designers.
+The collections are available to students, faculty, staff, and the public by appointment.

-In 2010 Western Gallery received over 175 works in various media by Northwest artists, a gift of Safeco Insurance, a member of the Liberty Mutual Group, and the Washington Art Consortium.
+In 2010 Western Gallery received over 175 works in various media by Northwest artists as a gift from Safeco Insurance, a member of the Liberty Mutual Group, and the Washington Art Consortium.
+The collection comprises a large body of works by contemporary West Coast artists working in a variety of media, including photographs by Jim Ball, Jim Burns, Michael Burns, Victor Gardaya, Jim Laser; prints and drawings by Fay Chong, Art Hansen, Robert Bruce Inverarity; paintings by Richard Gilkey, Morris Graves, Stephen McClelland, Ambrose Patterson; and sculptures by Philip McCracken, Sonja Blomdhal, Fritz Dreisbach.
 Selections from these works are on public view in the main lobbies of the Performing Arts Center.

 Mary Randlett Collection